Equipment List for Trekking in Nepal

 - Swimsuit for women (optional)

-- 1 pair warm gloves (heavier fleece or wool).
+- 1 pair of warm gloves (heavier fleece or wool).

-- 1 pair shell gloves or mitts; Gore-Tex is preferred for keeping hands dry.
+- 1 pair of shell gloves or mitts; Gore-Tex is preferred for keeping hands dry.

 - Instant hand warmers are always nice in a pinch, but really shouldn’t be necessary on the trek.
 Bringing appropriate hand protection as recommended above, should be sufficient (optional).